creative-contingencies/converge/README.txt

 CONVERGE
 --------

-Converge is a suit of Drupal modules that help you organise and run conferences, barcamps, workshops and other events.
+Converge is a suite of Drupal modules that help you organise and run conferences, barcamps, workshops and other events.

-It current provides modules for:
+It currently provides modules for:

  - Proposal submission.
  - Proposal review / blind peer review.
- - proposal author notifications.
+ - Proposal author notifications.
  - Bulk ticket assignment.
  - Session preference selection.